-This is a quick guide to help you understand what amount you should pay, when you should pay, and why.
+This is a guide to help you understand what amount of money you should pay, when you should pay, and why.

-Here’s the quick version: we recommend you always pay the full statement balance on the due date.
+Here’s the quick version: We recommend you always pay the full statement balance by the due date.
 This makes it easy to stay out of credit card debt while avoiding expensive interest and fees.
-Paying in full and on time (but not too early) also helps you establish positive credit history.
+Paying in full and on time may also help you to establish positive credit history.
 Read on to find out why.

 When it comes to paying the bill, the most important information is in the top right:

 This shows me I should pay $1,258.56 on or before 1/23/2018.

 The New Balance here is the amount due for this statement period.
 It’s also sometimes called the Statement Balance or Outstanding Balance.

 Under the Account Summary section, you can see this statement is for the billing cycle from 11/27/2017 to 12/26/2017.
 The New Balance is the amount I owed on 12/26/2017 when this statement was generated.
 At the top of the Account Summary section you can also see that my previous balance was $482.42, which I paid in full during this past statement period, when it was due.